Dual Careers across Borders

 When you decided to move across borders for your partner's work, you knew it could take time for you to find relevant work locally.
 You would need to settle in, find your feet, get used to a new location, and maybe settle the kids in at school.

-But you never expected it to be this difficult to find a job.
+But you never expected it to be this difficult to secure relevant work.

 You feel like an important part of you has been ripped away.
 Because your professional identity matters to you, it's a cornerstone of how you see yourself and your place in the world.
 If you can't be a professional - who are you?